Testicular Cancer FAQ

 Q: Who gets testicular cancer?

-A: This disease most commonly occurs in men between the ages of 20 and 35, although it can happen at any age.
+A: This disease most commonly occurs in men in their 20s and 30s, although it can happen at any age.

 White men are more likely to get testicular cancer than black men.
 Men in Europe and the United States have the highest risk of getting testicular cancer.
 African and Asian men have the lowest risk.
 Researchers do not know what accounts for these differences.